 Simon works in many different media, both digitally and analogue.
 The results of his work appear as video, photography, drawing, writing and performance.
 His work is often tinged with humour.
 He draws digitally every day as a means of documenting every aspect of what he sees, building a complete catalogue of experience.
 Simon constantly generates proposals for new projects and is generous in sharing them.

 Questions are at the heart of his work

 Simon’s practice is tremendously wide-ranging and varied, but always grounded in research and guided by an overall question.
 Sometimes these can be ‘what if?’ kinds of questions.
 Such was the example illustrated below.
 He was working in Calais with then director of the local museum, Barbara Forest, to install ‘Reef’, 2014, a work commissioned for ‘Time and Place’, an EU Interreg IVC project.
 It was a film about the sinking of a boat to create an artificial underwater reef.

 Incidentally, Barbara invited him to rehang the many sea-scenes in the collection.
 He did so by lining up the horizon lines, crossing through time, genre and medium.
 It was an aesthetic decision, and became an installation work in its own right: Sea Level, 2015. .
 Typically, it produced some surprises, amounting to so much more than a simple idea.
 So many interesting cultural questions emerged, about representations of the sea over time and place.

 Simon Faithfull often places himself in situations of risk and danger, pitting his strength against the elements, especially fire and water.
-But the risk is essentially a consequence of his curiosity, his desire to discover aspects of the way in which the world is affected by human histories and by human structures, by invention, measure and exploration, both constructive and destructive.
+But the risk is essentially a consequence of his curiosity.
+He has an over-riding desire to discover aspects of the way in which the world is affected by human histories, by human structures, by invention, measure and exploration, both constructive and destructive.